annaboter/Capstone-1-Complete-Web-Dev-bootcamp-Udemy/README.md

 - Use relevant anchor tags to create a multi-page website, listing other aspects of your resume such as Hobbies and Contact details.

 - Add a footer element with your name and any copyright information or other disclaimers.
-(Hint: use the MDN docs for things you don't know how to do: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/footer